sorrynofocus/Jotter/NoBuild/Notes.md

 - Option to either put in taskbar tray or fully exit.
 Currently, it fully exits.
 - In the note manager, over to the far right, top-corner, add a date to note creation.
 - In the notes, there's no Context menu for copy/cut/paste.
-- On notes, pressing enter may give double return lines.
 - In notes, there's a thin border for the window to adjust.
 A bottom bar should be added for font bold, italics, etc. The botton bar can be used to move the notes around.